Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Construction of on bounded open box

 \section{Construction of $H$ on bounded open box}

 The aim of this section is to prove Theorem \ref{thm1}.
-In particular, we will make rigorous the scheme presented in Figure \ref{fig:scheme} by constructing the map $R_t$ (Section \ref{sec:R}) and the random variable $Q$ (Section \ref{sec:Q}).
+In particular, we will make rigorous the scheme presented in Figure \ref{fig:scheme} by constructing the map $P_t$ (Section \ref{sec:P}) and the random variable $Q$ (Section \ref{sec:Q}).
 In this section, we fix a bounded open box $B$.

 Let us motivate our argument.
 Remember that we would like to solve the initial value problem $\partial_t u = (i\nabla + \bA)^2u + \xi u, \quad u(t = 0, \cdot) = g \in L^2$.
-The following observation due to \cite{HL15} is the key: if we take the Green function $G$ of the operator $-\Delta$ and make the Ansatz $u = e^{-G*\xi} v$, then the function $v$ formally solves
+The following observation due to \cite{HL15} is the key: if we take the Green function $G$ of the operator $-\Delta$ and make the Ansatz $u = e^{-G\ast\xi} v$, then the function $v$ formally solves

-Notice that the white noise $\xi$ disappears from the PDE, and the only singular term remaining is $|\nabla (G*\xi)|^2$, which can be dealt with via Wick-renormalisation (Lemma \ref{lem:conv_noise}).
+Notice that the white noise $\xi$ disappears from the PDE, and the only singular term remaining is $|\nabla (G\ast\xi)|^2$, which can be dealt with via Wick-renormalisation (Lemma \ref{lem:conv_noise}).

-Consequently, the auxiliary space $\ccM$ is devised so as to accommodate the typical realisations of the random fields $G*\xi$ and the Wick renormalised $|\nabla (G*\xi)|^2$.
-Then, given each instance $q \in \ccM$, we can solve deterministically the PDE.
+Consequently, the auxiliary space $\ccM$ is devised so as to accommodate the typical realisations of the random fields $G\ast\xi$ and the Wick renormalised $|\nabla (G\ast\xi)|^2$.
+Then, given each instance $q \in \ccM$, we can solve the PDE deterministically.

-\subsection{Construction of $R_t^B$}
+\subsection{Construction of $P_t^B$}